nrg-frogusa/Education-Inequality/README.md

 Finally, I plotted the relationship between average ACT and marriage rate, unemployment rate, and college attendance rate.
 I found that a higher college attendance rate, higher marriage rate, and lower unemployment rate correlate to a higher average ACT score.

+# Requirements
+Used Google Collabratory (jupyter notebooks) to import, clean, and analyze the information for this project.

+# Author
+Justin Ishida

+# License
+Any one can use the notebooks, datasets, and conclusions of this repository for educational, personal, or professional use.
 The file that performed the analysis is called: 'DATA_3320_Education_Analysis_Justin_Ishida.ipynb'